-The District's birth data presented above point to women's health both before and during pregnancy as a large influencer of infant deaths and other poor birth outcomes.
-As DC Health implements its comprehensive approach to improving and protecting perinatal health, the following strategies will be rolled out in 2018 to directly address some of the report's key findings:
+The District's birth data presented here point to women's health both before and during pregnancy as a large influencer of infant deaths and other poor birth outcomes.

+Health Report 2018

-- 1. Improving Women's Health Before Pregnancy District women who smoked, who were overweight or obese, or who had diabetes prior to pregnancy were far more likely to experience poorer birth outcomes such as prematurity, low birth weight and infant mortality.
+Improving Women's Health Before Pregnancy

+District women who smoked, who were overweight or obese, or who had diabetes prior to pregnancy were far more likely to experience poorer birth outcomes such as prematurity, low birth weight and infant mortality.
 Helping women prevent and manage chronic conditions before becoming pregnant can improve birth outcomes in the District.

 One Key Question® (OKQ) encourages all health providers who support women to routinely ask: "Would you like to become pregnant in the next year?"
 From there, providers can support women who choose to become pregnant to achieve their optimal health through smoking cessation support, weight management and control of chronic disease.
 DC Health is enhancing its implementation of OKQ by incorporating it into the electronic health record system of community health centers, beginning with Unity Health Care.
-This type of electronic prompt has been shown to increase the use of evidence-based clinical interventions and will support the routine use of OKQ in practice. - 2.
-Addressing Barriers to Prenatal Care Differences in timely entry into prenatal care persist with 52% of non-Hispanic black mothers and 64% of Hispanic mothers entering prenatal care in the 1st trimester compared to 86% of non-Hispanic white mothers.
+This type of electronic prompt has been shown to increase the use of evidence-based clinical interventions and will support the routine use of OKQ in practice.

+Addressing Barriers to Prenatal Care

+Differences in timely entry into prenatal care persist with 52% of non-Hispanic black mothers and 64% of Hispanic mothers entering prenatal care in the 1st trimester compared to 86% of non-Hispanic white mothers.
 Delayed prenatal care is associated with poorer health outcomes for both mothers and infants, including preterm birth, low birthweight birth and infant mortality.

-DC Health will continue to work with residents, community partners and local researchers to identify and support enabling services to facilitate timely early entry into prenatal care. - 3.
-Preventing Preterm Births The percentage of preterm births has not changed in the past decade, and almost 1 in 3 preterm births in the District were to women with a previous preterm birth.
+DC Health will continue to work with residents, community partners and local researchers to identify and support enabling services to facilitate timely early entry into prenatal care.

+Preventing Preterm Births

+The percentage of preterm births has not changed in the past decade, and almost 1 in 3 preterm births in the District were to women with a previous preterm birth.
 These preterm births may be preventable through the use of a medication called 17 alpha-hydroxyprogesterone caproate (17P).

 Nationally, 17P is underutilized, and states are implementing innovative programs to increase its use.
 DC Health plans to work with birthing facilities to develop programs to facilitate the administration of 17P to reduce and prevent prematurity in the District.

-The table below provides a summary of the District of Columbia Department of Health perinatal health programs.
+Table 14 provides a summary of DC Health perinatal health programs.

-Table 13: District of Columbia Department of Health Perinatal Health Programs
+Table 14: DC Health Perinatal Health Programs